vanessavargas/vanessavargas/README.md

 ## Hi guys!
 I'm Vanessa Vargas! ✨

 A student enthusiast and passionate about technology!!
-- I’m currently learning HTML/CSS, JavaScript, C e Java;
+- I’m currently learning JavaScript, ReactJS, Java e Spring Boot;
 - I'm have a degree in a System Information, in Unisinos;
 - I'm undergraduate student of the Internet Systems Technology, in IFRS;
 - And I'm graduate student of the MBA of Project and Agile Methodologies.